 You’ve started on your manuscript, and now you’re stuck.

 You’ve written a book before and had a tough go of it—and now understand the importance of having someone be your coach, reader’s advocate, instructional design assistant, sanity-checker, or any combination you need.

 Do any of these situations sound familiar?
 If so, you need a developmental editor (DE).

-Also keep in mind that grammatical nitpicking and proofreading is not part of any developmental editing process.
+Please keep in mind that working with any DE can sometimes be challenging, as it is the DE’s role to ask questions, challenge assumptions, and provide constructive criticism.
+Also keep in mind that grammatical nitpicking and proofreading are not part of any developmental editing process.
 That stuff happens afterward.

 For technical books, especially those that include software code examples and exercises, the DE process may also include the scheduling and organization of peer and expert reviews and helping the author assess any revisions that are needed, based on feedback from those reviewers.
 Scheduling and coordinating those reviews will be billed at an hourly rate to be determined.

 I am also available for coaching sessions, no matter if you are a first-time author trying to get across the finish line alive and sane or an old pro with a touch of writer’s block.